 - 1910: Fleisher’s Book #8.

-For more Star stitch images as I create them, bookmark/follow this Star Stitches photo album in Flickr.
+- For more star stitches as I create them, bookmark this Star Stitches photo album in Flickr.